Sue Proctor Plants

 Our Nursery in West Yorkshire is devoted to Hostas and in our Website you will find something to appeal to everyone, from the hosta beginner to the serious collector.

-Our Catalogue lists over 450 hosta varieties, including old favourites, classics and an exciting range of the newest varieties.
+Our Catalogue lists over 450 hosta varieties, including old favourites, classics and an exciting range of newer varieties.
 We grow around 300 of these in our garden, so can give you first-hand information about these varieties.

 Sue and Richard